Important Fibonacci Levels in Forex

-Fibonacci levels are extremely important for a correct Elliott count and the patterns Elliott identified are strongly related to these levels.
-No matter if an impulsive wave or a corrective one forms, Fibonacci levels are the decisive factor to correctly count waves.
+Fibonacci levels are extremely important for a correct Elliott count, and the patterns Elliott identified are strongly related to these levels.
+Regardless of whether an impulsive wave or a corrective one forms, Fibonacci levels are the decisive factor for correctly counting waves.

-Just to give you an idea, in a contracting triangle, one of the most common patterns defined by Elliott, at least three waves need to retrace minimum fifty percent of the previous wave.
-Such a rule is an internal one, and it is defining the overall pattern.
-If there are no three waves to fulfil this rule, that is not a contracting triangle.
+Just to give you an idea, in a contracting triangle – one of the commonest patterns defined by Elliott – at least three waves need to retrace a minimum of 50% of the previous wave.
+Such a rule is an internal one, and it defines the overall pattern.
+If there are no three waves to fulfil this rule, then it is not a contracting triangle.
 As simple as that.

-As you can see, Fibonacci levels are the pillars of the Elliott Waves theory and the purpose of this article is to list the most important ones, together with the implications that derive from their interpretation.
+As you can see, Fibonacci levels are the pillars of the Elliott Waves theory, and the purpose of this article is to list the most important ones, together with the implications that arise from their interpretation.

 Fibonacci Levels to Consider

-Both Fibonacci retracement and expansion levels are equally important, even though traders are focusing more on the retracement ones.
-This is happening because of the constant search for the third wave in an impulsive move as this one is considered to be the one that is most of the times the extended wave, hence, the most profitable one to trade.
+Fibonacci retracement and expansion levels are both equally important, even though traders tend to focus more on the retracement ones.
+This happens because of the constant search for the third wave in an impulsive move, as this is considered to be the one that is most of the time the extended wave, and hence the most profitable one to trade.

 As retracement levels are more popular, it is only normal to start with them.
-Using retracement levels when trading is extremely useful also from a money management perspective in the sense that traders are placing pending orders to specific retracement levels and if those levels are not reached, it means that the corrective wave is not completed, hence no new trade is taken.
+Using retracement levels when trading is also extremely useful from a money management perspective, in the sense that traders place pending orders on specific retracement levels, and if those levels are not reached, it means that the corrective wave is not completed, hence no new trade is taken.

-This way overtrading is avoided and discipline takes control over the trading account.
-Usually, the two combined result in the trading account growing.
+In this way overtrading is avoided, and discipline takes control over the trading account.
+Usually, the combination of the two results in the trading account growing.

 The Golden Ratio

-By far, the most important Fibonacci retracement level is the 61.8% or the so-called “golden ratio”.
-Fibonacci defined this as the crucial level for almost everything that surrounds us, and it is no wonder it is finding such an important use in the technical analysis field as well.
+By far the most important Fibonacci retracement level is the 61.8%, or the so-called “golden ratio”.
+Fibonacci defined this as the crucial level for almost everything that surrounds us, and it is no wonder it is finds such an important use in the technical analysis field as well.

-The 61.8% level is used both in impulsive and corrective waves, but the interpretation is quite different.
-In impulsive waves, its main use is to find the entry before the 3rd wave, as the standard interpretation is that the 2nd wave will retrace 61.8% of the previous 1st wave.
+The 61.8% level is used in both impulsive and corrective waves, but the interpretation is quite different.
+In impulsive waves, its main use is to find the entry before the third wave, as the standard interpretation is that the second wave will retrace 61.8% of the previous first wave.

-While the retracement level is alright, in the sense that one should indeed take a trade if the 2nd wave is retracing that much into the 1st wave territory, it is unlikely that the end of the 2nd wave will be nearly the 61.8% level.
-Most likely is that only part of the 2nd wave, probably the a-wave, ended around the 61.8% and the rest of the 2nd wave will follow.
+While the retracement level is alright, in the sense that one should indeed take a trade if the second wave retraces that much into the first wave territory, it is unlikely that the end of the second wave will be close to the 61.8% level.
+It is most likely that only part of the second wave, probably the a-wave, will end around the 61.8% level, and the rest of the second wave will follow.

-The golden ratio level is used in corrective waves as well and, as a matter of fact, it defines corrective waves.
+The golden ratio level is used in corrective waves as well; as a matter of fact, it defines corrective waves.
 As you’re about to find out in our future articles, corrective waves are all about 61.8% retracement.

-In order to correctly interpret a three-waves structure as a zigzag or a flat pattern, all eyes should be on the b-wave retracement level.
-If this one is retracing more or less than 61.8% when compared with the previous a-wave, matters the most in deciding if the three-waves structure is a flat or a zigzag.
+In order to correctly interpret a three-wave structure as either a zigzag or a flat pattern, all eyes should be on the b-wave retracement level.
+Whether this one retraces more or less than 61.8% when compared with the previous a-wave is the most important factor in deciding whether the three-wave structure is a flat or a zigzag.

 In other words, the 61.8% level is decisive for the analytical thinking that should be used with Elliott Waves theory.
-To answer all those questions related to the nature of a move, its type, and interpretation, one will have to use the golden ratio in that process.
+To answer all those questions related to the nature of a move, its type and interpretation, one will have to use the golden ratio in the process.

-The common wisdom when trading with Elliott Waves calls for the 2nd wave to retrace anywhere between 50% and 61.8% into the 1st wave territory and this makes the 50% retracement level an extremely important one.
-It is by far the most important use of it, and the very next one is to interpret the Fibonacci retracement inside a contracting triangle, like mentioned a bit earlier in this article.
+The common wisdom when trading with Elliott Waves calls for the second wave to retrace anywhere between 50% and 61.8% into the first wave’s territory, and this makes the 50% retracement level an extremely important one.
+It is by far the most important use of it, and the next most important is to interpret the Fibonacci retracement inside a contracting triangle, as mentioned earlier in this article.

-The b-wave of a zigzag cannot retrace more than 61.8% of the previous a-wave and that makes 23.6% and 38.2% levels good entries for traders that want to ride the c-wave.
+The b-wave of a zigzag cannot retrace more than 61.8% of the previous a-wave, and that makes the 23.6% and 38.2% levels good entries for traders who want to ride the c-wave.
 In a zigzag, the c-wave is always an impulsive wave, and this makes it a wave many traders want to be in.

 Expansion Levels to Consider